shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 ##  Embedded / Explicit
-Embedded narratives are pre-determined stories.
+Embedded narratives are pre-determined stories, defined by author.
 The game creators decide the narrative and the player follows their direction. player can’t influence  backstory.

 **Text written narrator**. explicit things are explained.  (cutscenes).
 In literature: An explicit narrator is a narrator or character in a story that is the one telling the story.